jeff-bruemmer/clerk/docs/checks.md

 [Editors](#editors) | [Dialogue handling](#dialogue-handling) | [Default checks](#default-checks) | [Modifying checks](#modifying-checks) | [Ignoring specimens](#ignoring-specimens) | [Adding checks](#adding-checks)

 Checks are stored as data in EDN format.
-Clerk's default set of checks are in the [default checks repository](https://github.com/jeff-bruemmer/clerk-default-checks).
+Proserunner's default set of checks are in the [default checks repository](https://github.com/jeff-bruemmer/proserunner-default-checks).
 You can list enabled checks with the `--checks` flag:

 ```
-$ clerk --checks
+$ proserunner --checks

 Enabled checks: